-S.A.Y Detroit Family Health Clinic/S.A.Y.
-Detroit Play
+S.A.Y Detroit Family Health Clinic

 D2N has created specialty clinics including cardiology, pulmonary, dermatology, ear nose and throat, naturopathic medicine, podiatry, and gynecology.
 Clinics in ophthalmology and acupuncture are in the planning stages.
 Reliable pathways for women to be able to enter the hospital system for procedures and surgery have also been developed.
+An interview with Dr. Charfoos, the physician who staffs the gynecology clinic, on Fox 2 Detroit News, describes her work.